HR KPIs: Complete Guide and Examples

 HR KPIs Case Study

-After introducing standardized HR KPIs such as turnover rate, absenteeism rate, and time-to-fill positions, the company applied practical HR KPI metrics examples to improve workforce planning and reduce overtime costs.
+The company introduced some new HR KPIs, including turnover rate, absenteeism rate, and time-to-fill positions; it then used some of the best HR KPI metrics examples to optimize workforce planning and lower overtime expenses.

 HR KPI Template